 Just like phase 1, there are 2 ways you can knock down Demise during phase 2.The first way is to hit him 20 times during phase 2 (to reach 50 total hits).
 The second way, most commonly used in speedruns, is to stun Demise without a lightning strike, then attack him.
 If you stunned Demise 3 times during phase 1 it will only take 5 hits for him to get knocked down.
-If you only stunned him zero times, once or twice during phase 1 then it will take a few more hits.
+If you only stunned him zero times, once or twice during phase 1 then it will take a few more hits, because the stun counter carries over from phase 1 to phase 2.
 Luckily, if you stun Demise regularly during phase 2, he cannot get out of it if you just slash him a bunch and will always end up being knocked down.

 The first time Demise is knocked down, he will stay down for 25 frames.
 The second time it will be for 40 frames, and after that it will be for 70 frames.
 While it is not possible to land a final blow the first time he is knocked down as you do not have enough time, it is possible the 2nd time.
 When Demise goes back up after being knocked down, his hit counter is automatically set to 45, which means you only need 5 hits to knock him down again.
 It is also interesting to know that if you stun Demise with a lightning strike he will always block the 8th hit.

 During the second phase, if Demise is able to charge lightning into his sword, he emits a shockwave that damages Link if he is too close.